Skip to main contentAccessibility Statement

 Early years - Local Offer

-All children are entitled to early education that enables them to set the foundation for a lifelong learning, behaviour, and health.
+Early education enables young children to set the foundation for a lifelong learning, behaviour, and health.

 Early education contributes to achieving the best possible educational experiences with positive outcomes.
 It also enables a child to become a confident young person with a growing ability to communicate their own views, ready to make the transition into compulsory education.